kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

-**Implementation shape.** A new nodestatus setter alongside the existing condition setters in [`pkg/kubelet/nodestatus/`][pkg/kubelet/nodestatus/], following the established pattern, driven by the shutdown manager's state.
-Unit-testable against the existing fake `dbusInhibiter`.
+**Implementation shape.** A new nodestatus setter alongside the existing condition setters in [`pkg/kubelet/nodestatus/`][pkg/kubelet/nodestatus/], following the established pattern, driven by the shutdown manager's state, and a shared publish helper in `nodeshutdown` called by both the Linux and Windows managers.
+Unit-testable against the existing fake `dbusInhibiter` on Linux and against the shared helper directly on Windows.

 ### Node Lifecycle Controller (narrow writer)